cometaj2/huckle/README.rst

     - hal+json

-- Automatic man page generation with the "help" command, anywhere in a CLI.
+- Automatic man page like documentation generation with the "help" command, anywhere in a CLI.

 - Command line execution responses for